 It’s a tool I don’t want to miss.

 Canva is a graphic design app you can use on your desktop and your phone.

 It’s available as a free and as a paid version.

-I personally have the paid version but know other successful blogger and online entrepreneurs who are on the free plan for years.
+I personally have the paid version but know other successful bloggers and online entrepreneurs who are on the free plan for years.

 Canva is perfect for designing all sorts of social media images, logos, cards, and even workbooks and ebooks.

-Besides google docs I also highly recommend to use Dropbox.
+Besides Google Docs I also highly recommend using Dropbox.